 By mixing and matching extension tubes to different zoom lenses based on their minimum focusing distance and my camera-to-subject distance, I was able to more effectively use my gear in terms of reducing the number of extension tubes needed, maintaining reasonable shutter speeds and ISO levels, as well as achieve my desired magnification effect.

 Regardless of the camera gear we may own, remembering to consider the minimum focusing distances of our lenses when using extension tubes can help us get better performance from our equipment.
-For more tips on photographing captive frogs you may find a recent article helpful.

 All photographs in this article were captured hand-held in available light and are displayed as 100% captures without any cropping.
 All images were produced using my standard process of DxO OpticsPro 11, CS6 and the Nik Collection.